PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ottrace.rst

 Creating Trace Spans from LuaActions
 ====================================

+.. versionadded:: 2.2.0

-It is possible to create Spans inside :func:`LuaRules <LuaRule>` in order to track performance of your Lua code.
+It is possible to create Spans inside :func:`LuaRules <LuaRule>` or :func:`LuaResponseRules <LuaResponseRule>` in order to track performance of your Lua code.
 To do this, you can call the :func:`DNSQuestion:withTraceSpan` function of the :class:`DNSQuestion` object.
-This function takes a string that is the name of the Span and a function that accepts a single :class:`Closer` object.
+This function takes a string that is the name of the Span and the function with will be instrumented.

 .. code-block:: lua

   function myLuaAction(dq)
+    dq:setSpanAttribute("attr-in-the-rule-span", "hello from Lua!")
     dq:withTraceSpan(
       'my-trace-span',
-      function (closer)
+      function ()
-        closer:setAttribute("some.key", "some-value")
+        dq:setSpanAttribute("some.key", "some-value")
         -- Do some actual things with the DNSQuestion here end
     )